Wisdom Teeth Removal in Mornington – How We Can Help

 During the first 24 hours, you should avoid rinsing your mouth, consuming alcohol, smoking , drinking hot liquids such as tea or soup, and undergoing any strenuous physical activity.
 Instead, it is advisable to drink plenty of water, stick to a diet of soft food (for 24 hours at least) and avoid the surgery site when brushing for a few days.

 The mouth and gums have a tendency to heal quickly.
-If you follow the aftercare instructions provided by Dr Harrison then recovery is generally both speedy and problem free.
+If you follow the aftercare instructions provided by Dr Goher and Dr Harrison then recovery is generally both speedy and problem free.

 While the thought of wisdom teeth removal may make some people nervous, knowing what to expect can take away most of the worry.
 Millions of people every year undergo wisdom tooth removal and it is a very common procedure.
-Moreover, in the hands of a highly experienced professional like Dr Harrison, it is also has a very low risk of complications.
+Moreover, in the hands of a highly experienced professionals like Dr Goher and Dr Harrison, it is also has a very low risk of complications.

 Understandably, when told that you need wisdom teeth removed, you will want a team that can take care of you and patiently address any questions or concerns you might have.
-At Barkly Street Dental Group, the comfort of our patients is our top priority.
+At our Mornington dental practice, the comfort of our patients is our top priority.
 In addition to our patient-focused approach, we practice gentle dentistry using proven modern techniques to ensure any oral extractions are carried out with as little discomfort as possible.